openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/CA_ProctoredExams.rst

 proctored exams.
 Learners in the Verified track can choose to take the exam as proctored and be eligible for course credit, or take the exam as a non- proctored exam and not be eligible for course credit.
-For more information about creating proctored exams in Studio, see :ref:`Create a Proctored Exam`.
+For more information about creating proctored exams in Studio, see :ref:`Create a Timed or Proctored Exam`.

 To earn credit for completing a course, learners take the exam as a proctored exam and must receive a passing result for their online proctoring session in